 - Describe on your resume how you as a Teachers Assistant have supported the teacher's instructional work on a day-to-day basis, for instance listening while students read, reviewing or reinforcing class lessons, or helping students to locate information for papers.

-- Did you provide individualized attention?
+- Did you provide individualised attention?
 If so, describe the type of students you were working with and what your goals were.

 - Teachers Assistants have a "hands-on" role, so do mention your experience of motivating and involving students by demonstrating activities or creating displays or special exercises, setting up special projects, or preparing equipment or exhibits.

-- Mention any specialized experience you have in certain subject areas, for instance science or math.
+- Mention any specialised experience you have in certain subject areas, for instance science or math.
 Also, include experience of working with students on computers and educational software programs.

-- Your ability to recognize and evaluate student progress is important.
-Your list of duties on your resume needs to include your responsibility for observing and monitoring student behavior and learning progress within the classroom, and reporting your observations back to the teacher or supervisor.
+- Your ability to recognise and evaluate student progress is important.
+Your list of duties on your resume needs to include your responsibility for observing and monitoring student behaviour and learning progress within the classroom, and reporting your observations back to the teacher or supervisor.

 - Indicate whether you were involved in assessing homework tasks and assignments, delivering tests, recording grades, etc. These duties involve a higher level of responsibility.

-- Student behavior is a crucial aspect of the educational process.
-Describe your level of involvement with encouraging good group behavior and dealing with instances of misdemeanor.
+- Student behaviour is a crucial aspect of the educational process.
+Describe your level of involvement with encouraging good group behaviour and dealing with instances of misdemeanour.